 The appropriate body decides whether or not you have met the requirements for successfully completing induction and writes to you, the head teacher and your employer setting out the decision.
 The appropriate body must also notify the Teaching Regulation Agency of the outcome.

-The appropriate body can be a local authority, teaching school or the National Induction Panel for Teachers (NIPT), which was established in 2013 to oversee the induction of NQTs in academies and maintained schools.
+The appropriate body can be a local authority, teaching school or the National Induction Panel for Teachers (NIPT), which oversees the induction of NQTs in academies and maintained schools.
 If you undertake induction at an independent school the appropriate body may be the Independent Schools Teacher Induction Panel (ISTIP).

 NQTs are encouraged to start their induction as soon as possible after gaining QTS.
 There is no set time limit for starting or completing induction, but you will be required to have completed induction to teach in most maintained schools in England.
 Appropriate bodies can reduce the induction period to a minimum of a term if the NQT is deemed to be meeting the Teachers’ Standards and can show this through past experience.